 In terms of the house itself, it has two floors and thus offers a good sized bedroom area on the second floor (offering a queen bed).
 The kitchen area offers lots of worktop space and cabinet storage space, along with a full sized fridge freezer and washing machine!

-The living area has an Ikea Hemnes bed, which functions as a generous sofa as well as a bed (which can be pulled out and made a double bed).
+The living area has an Ikea Hemnes bed, which functions as a generous couch as well as a bed (which can be pulled out and made a double bed).
 So this Woodland dream offers bedroom space for at least 4 people, although you could probably squeeze a couple more in if you really wanted!
 The bathroom itself comes with a standard size bath/shower and toilet.

 People’s thoughts on this home (from Airbnb) are definitely positive, too: